DamianKrecisz/CookBalance/README.md

 ### Ingredients

  - In this view, the administrator can add a new ingredient with the unit
- - After entering a ingredient in the adding field, the table automatically searches whether the ingredient is not currently avaliable in the database
+ - After entering a ingredient in the adding field, the table automatically searches if the ingredient is currently avaliable in the database

 ### Edit recipe